 - Strengthen communities’ ability to access and utilize quality malaria services, especially for vulnerable groups, and provide malaria prevention education through social and behavior change campaigns.

-In Cambodia, USAID/President’s Malaria Initiative (PMI) projects implemented by URC between 2000 and 2019 – including the first Cambodia Malaria Elimination Project (CMEP) – contributed to a 100% decline in malaria deaths and an 80% reduction in malaria cases nationwide during that period.
-Cambodia is on track to eliminate Plasmodium falciparum malaria by 2023 and all species of malaria, including Plasmodium vivax, by 2025.Challenges remain in preventing malaria re-introduction and scaling up elimination efforts nationally and within high-risk populations, including forest workers and mobile and migrant populations.
+In Cambodia, USAID/President’s Malaria Initiative (PMI) projects implemented by URC between 2000 and 2019 – including the first Cambodia Malaria Elimination Project (CMEP) – contributed to an 80% reduction in malaria cases nationwide during that period.
+There have been zero malaria deaths in Cambodia since 2018, and Cambodia is on track to eliminate Plasmodium falciparum (Pf) malaria by 2023 and all species of malaria, including Plasmodium vivax (Pv), by 2025.Challenges remain in preventing malaria re-introduction and scaling up elimination efforts nationally and within high-risk populations, including forest workers and mobile and migrant populations.
+Village malaria workers tested 119,349 people with suspected malaria under CMEP, and distributed 418,493 long-lasting insecticide-treated nets to villages to support universal coverage.

 CMEP 2 – CMEP’s successor project – launched in September 2021 is working to eliminate malaria, prevent its re-introduction in target provinces, and advance a self-reliant, sustainable, self-financing malaria program in Cambodia.